CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 Launchwrapper!
 Launchwrapper is a thing!
 If you use `VanillaTweakInjector` you get a new `--gameDir` argument, which can be set to any path you want and acts the same as setting the `minecraft.applet.TargetDirectory` flag.

+## What is a DependencyProvider?

+THis is a Loom-specific mechanism for doing Something

 ## ?

 what is a "fabric installer json?"
 (LoomDependencyManager) probably something to do with run configs